vektor-inc/vk-blocks-pro/readme.txt

 = 1.83.0 =
 [ Add function ][ Alert ] Add icon setting and inner block.
-[ Bug fix ][ Grid Column Card ] Fixed an issue where using a synced pattern would cause the destination edit page to crash.
+[ Bug fix ][ Grid Column Card (Pro) ] Fixed an issue where using a synced pattern would cause the destination edit page to crash.
 [ Bug fix ][ Core List ] Add support for handling list color in old settings.
 [ Bug fix ][ Tab Item ] When duplicating an active tab-item block, no more than one tab-item block becomes active.